Ghostbird/BUKrc20-telegram-bot/README.md

 # Python Telegram bot tutorial

+> [!IMPORTANT]
+> This tutorial is outdated, and no longer works because the Python Telegram Bot library was changed.

 In this tutorial you're going to learn how to use Python to make a telegram bot.

 ## Requirements